List of characters in the Terminator franchise: Kate Brewster

 Katherine "Kate" Connor (née Brewster) is a fictional character from the Terminator films.
-She is the wife of John Connor and his future second-in-command.
 She is portrayed by Claire Danes in Terminator 3: Rise of the Machines, and Bryce Dallas Howard in Terminator Salvation.
 Danes had previously been asked about returning for another film, and responded, "I don't think so.
 I felt sort of kidnapped by the production."
-Charlotte Gainsbourg was originally intended to take on the role of Kate after Danes left, but due to scheduling conflicts, she was unable.
+When Charlotte Gainsbourg was unable to take the role due to scheduling conflicts, she was replaced by Howard.

+Terminator 3: Rise of the Machines

-Kate grew up before the war.
-Her father, USAF Lieutenant General Robert Brewster, is the program director for Cyber Research Systems (CRS) and is overseeing development of Skynet.
-In Terminator 3, she is a veterinarian and is engaged to Scott Mason; however, she is hesitant of marrying him.
+Kate is a veterinarian in the present day and is engaged to Scott Mason; however, she is hesitant of marrying him.
 In the film, it is stated that just prior to the events of Terminator 2, she had a teenage makeout session with John Connor that might have led to a relationship, had the events of T2 not occurred.
 Scott is killed by a Terminator known as the T-X, and Kate evades it with the help of John and a reprogrammed T-101.

-The trio set off to CRS to stop her father from activating Skynet, but they arrive too late, and Robert is killed by the T-X. Kate and John reach a hardened fallout shelter in the Sierra Nevada mountains and are able to survive Judgment Day.
+Her father, USAF Lieutenant General Robert Brewster, is the program director for Cyber Research Systems (CRS) and is overseeing development of Skynet.
+Through of her relation to Robert, Kate had trained in combats, and has access to her father's military contacts that would be pivotal to the formation of the Resistance in the future.
+Kate, John, and the Terminator set off to CRS to stop her father from activating Skynet.
+They arrive too late, however, and he is killed by the T-X. Kate and John reach a hardened fallout shelter in the Sierra Nevada mountains and are able to survive Judgment Day.
 They use communications equipment within the facility to contact survivors and start a Resistance force.

 It is stated by the T-101 that Kate's future self was the one who sent it back, after the machine killed John prior to it being captured and reprogrammed by her.

+Terminator Salvation

-In Terminator Salvation, set in 2018, Kate is John's wife and is pregnant with his child.
+In 2018, Skynet's war has ravaged the Earth.
+Kate is John Connor's wife and is pregnant with his child.
 She is also a physician within John's unit, and later leads a rescue squad for him and others.